 It’s no surprise that Sweden selected Ruben Östlund’s hilarious Palme d’Or-winner “The Square” (October 27, Magnolia Pictures), an art-world satire shot in majority Swedish with some English from stars Claes Bang, Elisabeth Moss, and Dominic West, thus giving Östlund another shot after “Force Majeure” was a surprise 2015 Oscar omission.

-Also expected was Germany’s choice, Fatih Akin’s “In the Fade” (October 27), which won Best Actress for Diane Kruger At Cannes, which has been picked up by Magnolia Pictures.
+Also expected was Germany’s choice, Fatih Akin’s “In the Fade” (December 27, Magnolia), which won Best Actress for Diane Kruger At Cannes.

 Netflix backed director Angelina Jolie‘s 70s Cambodian-language Khmer Rouge wartime drama “First They Killed My Father,” which played well at Telluride and is the Cambodian entry; Jolie is a citizen.
-Also playing well at Telluride was Ziad Doueiri’s “The Insult,” which is Lebanon’s official entry.
+Also playing well at Telluride was Ziad Doueiri’s “The Insult” (Cohen Media) from Lebanon.

 The French Oscar candidate is Robin Campillo’s moving portrait of the ’80s AIDS epidemic in France, “BPM: Beats Per Minute,” which took home the Cannes Grand Prix and was acquired by The Orchard, which has been moving into international pickups of late.
 They are also releasing Joachim Trier’s Norway submission, the sci-fi thriller “Thelma,” about a woman falling in love who has fantastic powers, which debuted well at TIFF.